 Unified networking over 10 Gigabit Ethernet (10GbE) in the data center offers compelling benefits, including a simplified infrastructure, lower equipment and power costs, and the flexibility to meet the needs of the evolving, virtualized data center.
 In recent years, growth in Ethernet-based storage has surpassed that of storage-specific fabrics, driven in large part by the increase in server virtualization.
-The ubiquity of storage area network (SAN) access will be critical as virtualization deployments continue to grow and new, on-demand data center models emerge.
+The ubiquity of storage area network (SAN) access will be critical as virtualization deployments continue to grow and on-demand, cloud-based data center models emerge.

-With long histories in Ethernet networking and storage, Intel and NetApp are two leaders in the transition to 10GbE unified networking.
-This paper explores the many benefits of unified networking, the approaches to enabling it, and the pivotal roles Intel and NetApp are playing in helping to bring important, consolidation-driving technologies to enterprise data center customers.
+This paper explores the many benefits of unified networking, the approaches to enabling it, and the pivotal roles Intel and VMware are playing in helping to bring important, consolidation-driving technologies to enterprise data center customers.